-Once the roads and resorts were built, the June Lake Loop became a popular vacation spot for those visiting Yosemite National Park or just interested in enjoying the many outdoors activities available on and around the lakes.
-Famous faces among the early vacationers included Clark Gable, Frank Capra, Betty Grable and Charlie Chaplin.
+Once the roads and resorts were built, the June Lake Loop became a popular vacation spot for those visiting Yosemite National Park or just interested in enjoying the many outdoor activities available on and around the lakes.
+Famous faces among the early vacationers included Clark Gable, Frank Capra, Betty Grable, and Charlie Chaplin.

 Through the mid-1900s, the June Lake Loop community swelled with the construction of water aqueducts, new hydroelectric plants, and a ski resort.
 With the development and continued popularity of nearby Mammoth Lakes in the late 1900s, however, the June Lake Loop’s heyday ended.

 Where is June Lake Loop

 From northern California, take Interstate 80 E or US 50 E towards Reno.
 Then turn onto US 395 S and drive for about 150 miles.
 The June Lake Loop is along Route 158 off of US 395.
 The drive from the Bay Area is about six hours long.

 To reach the June Lake Loop from the Los Angeles area, take I-5 at Sylmar to Route 14 N. At Inyokern, turn off onto 395 N. The trip should take five to six hours.
 Campground Reservations: